 First things first: raise your hand if you know what a Padsicle is!

-After having my first baby I had no idea.
+Before having my first baby I had no idea.
 I was shocked by how swollen and painful everything was and totally not prepared with the tools necessary to help with postpartum healing.

-We want a different experience for you, Mama!
+We want a different experience for you!

-So, what is a Padsicle?
+So first, what is a Padsicle?

 A padsicle is a thick pad that has been soaked and then chilled in the freezer, designed to help with postpartum recovery.